Alex History, Family Crest & Coats of Arms

 The surname Alex was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family have held a family seat since ancient times.

 Early History of the Alex family

-Another 229 words (16 lines of text) are included under the topic Early Alex History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alex research.
+Another 115 words (8 lines of text) are included under the topic Early Alex History in all our PDF Extended History products and printed products wherever possible.